-One of the biggest mistakes you can make in preparation for yacht week is packing heavy or overpacking.
+One of the biggest mistakes you can make in preparation for yacht week is overpacking.

 It’s not you.
 It’s everyone else.
-Most of your crew are going to overpack so if you plan ahead and only pack a carry on bag for Yacht Week, you’ll be doing yourself and everyone else a favor by packing light.
+Most of your crew are going to overpack as well so if you plan ahead and only pack a carry-on bag for Yacht Week, you’ll be doing yourself and everyone else a favor by packing light.

-Trust me when I tell you that no matter how big your Yacht is that space is going to be really tight.
+Trust me when I tell you that no matter how big your Yacht is that space is going to be a really tight squeeze.

 Besides, other than a few bathing suits and a few of the cool things on this Yacht Week packing list, how much do you really need to take with you anyway?

 If you’re planning on dressing as fun and wild as possible, American flag sunglasses like these should help do the trick.

 Why just have regular run of the mill sunglasses when you can make a fashion statement and represent your country at the same time?

 There are a variety of countries to choose from, not just the USA.
 Check them out today.

 Yacht Week is all about fun in the sun, endless parties and floating in a circle of strangers in the middle of the sea with drinks in hand.
 It’s also about meeting new friends, deepening old relationships and making memories that will last a lifetime.